 We make connections across silos and sectors.
 Oakland Local has been involved in programs that bring together techies and local residents (Code for Oakland); small business people and social media marketers (Hack the Hood); concerned citizens and subject matter experts (Oakland News Cafe); and people who want to learn new skills (Oakland Local Academy).

 We have a big footprint to tell the story of Oakland.
 OL’s content is distributed across the web via Yahoo!
 News, KQED, SF Gate, New America Media, The Media Consortium and other partners.
 Our team speaks at national conferences about building a sustainable – and scrappy – nonprofit business model here in Oakland that is diverse and inclusive.
 We also train attendees in using media and tech at conferences organized by Netroots Nation, the John and James L. Knight Foundation SF State/Renaissance Journalism Center and others.

 We need community support to tell the stories and do the trainings we do.
 Donate here to fund our stories and trainings; all donations are tax-deductible.
+Make any Amazon purchases through this link, and a portion will be donated to Oakland Local.
 Or consider how we can help you tell your story to our community and make new business connections.

 Partner with us: Whether you want to talk to us about advertising, sponsorships, events, content creation or social marketing, we’re interested.

 The back story

 Oakland Local was co-founded in 2009 by Susan Mernit, Kwan Booth and Amy Gahran, who all lived in Oakland, Calif., and wanted to see more diverse, inclusive media.
 Mernit, OL’s volunteer editor/publisher, started out as an arts organizer in New York before becoming a senior executive at media portals including America Online and Netscape.